Vice President & Counsel

 Bill Kramer is MultiState's Vice President of Policy and has been with the company since 2011.
-Recognized for his wide breadth of state legislative and policy knowledge, Bill oversees the firm's research services, advises clients on strategic government affairs initiatives, and develops and manages coalitions and associations, and pens the weekly Morning Multistate newsletter, among other problem-solving endeavors.
+Recognized for his wide breadth of state legislative and policy knowledge, Bill oversees the firm's research services, advises clients on strategic government affairs initiatives, develops and manages coalitions and associations, and pens the weekly Morning Multistate newsletter, among other problem-solving endeavors.

 At the onset of the 2020 pandemic, Bill was integral in quickly organizing internal resources to create MultiState's COVID-19 State and Local Policy Tracker, a resource library and data dashboard providing clients and the public with timely, accurate information on the state and local government responses to COVID-19.